tableau/extensions-api/docs/trex_release-notes.md

 ```

-The `<permissions>` element must be added to the `<dashboard-extension>`.
+The `<permissions>` element must be added under `<dashboard-extension>` in the manifest file.
 For a complete description of the manifest, see the [Tableau Extensions Manifest File]({{site.baseurl}}/docs/trex_manifest.html).

-If full data is not declared in the manifest file and the extensions accesses any underlying data or data source information, an error is written to the Tableau log file (`log.txt`).
-In addition, if you are debugging the extension with the Chromium web browser, an error is reported the console pane.
+If full data is not declared in the manifest file, and the extensions calls one of the APIs that accesses any underlying data or data source information, the API call fails.
+In addition, an error is written to the Tableau log file (`log.txt`).
+If you are debugging the extension with the Chromium web browser, an error is reported the console pane.
 The error message would look similar to the following:

 ```
 PermissionValidation.ts:26 Extension (name = DataSources Sample, ID = com.tableau.extensions.demo.local) is missing required permission: full-data